 Mathew has written tens of thousands of articles online spanning across several domains, and those articles have gone on to get millions of views.
-His work on ConsumingTech.com was once getting close to a million monthly views and has had the website inside the top 50,000 trafficked sites in the world according to Alexa.
+His work on ConsumingTech.com was once getting close to a million monthly views and he has had the website inside the top 50,000 trafficked sites in the world, according to Alexa.

 Mathew was the founder, editor, and lead technical writer/tech journalist of the following online publications before moving them all onto the one domain:

-and other premium domain names relating to computer operating systems and web browsers.
+And other premium domain names relating to computer operating systems and web browsers.
 He still owns the domains today.

-On his domains, Mathew also spends a lot of time trying his best to answer questions to queries that readers leave in the comments.
+On his domains, Mathew also spends lots of time answering questions to queries that readers leave in the comments.
 Between writing new articles and answering questions, Mathew can usually be found online seven days a week and almost around the clock.